-A solicitor will need to provide evidence that your deafness, hearing loss or tinnitus was the direct cause of someone else’s negligence.
+When seeking compensation for hearing loss and tinnitus a solicitor will need to provide evidence that your deafness, hearing loss or tinnitus was the direct cause of someone else’s negligence.
 This could have been caused by a breach in duty of care or by an accident that wasn’t your fault.

 Once the solicitor has established that you were owed a duty of care and someone acted negligently, directly causing or contributing to your hearing damage, then a claim can be concluded successfully.